pengrad/java-telegram-bot-api/README.md

 ```

 The getUpdates method returns the earliest 100 unconfirmed updates.
 To confirm an update, use the offset parameter when calling getUpdates like this:
 `offset = updateId of last processed update + 1`
-All updates with updateId less than or equal to offset will be marked as confirmed on the server and will no longer be returned.
+All updates with updateId less than offset will be marked as confirmed on the server and will no longer be returned.

 Executing
 ```java